joeconlin/Twilio_IoTbutton/README.md

+#Twilio IoT Button

-Deploy this as a python 3 lambda function
+* Deploy this as a python 3 lambda function

-set the Twilio Environment variables based on your Twilio API credentials
+* set the Twilio Environment variables based on your Twilio API credentials

-configure the "to" and "from" numbers in this python script
+* configure the "to" and "from" numbers in this python script

-If you want to tweak the message, replace the "url" link with the TwiML file of your choice
-* Note, if using an S3 bucket, make sure you set your CORS policy to allow the GET method
+* If you want to tweak the message, replace the "url" link with the TwiML file of your choice ** Note, if using an S3 bucket, make sure you set your CORS policy to allow the GET method

-Load up your IoT button in your phone app and follow the instructions to register
+* Load up your IoT button in your phone app and follow the instructions to register

-select this lambda function
+* select this lambda function

-Launch and go!
+* Launch and go!

-# Twilio_IoTbutton